Vietnam.vn - Nền tảng quảng bá Việt Nam

 “Before, the villagers were used to living in isolation, rarely talking to strangers.
 But since starting tourism and interacting with many tour groups, they have gradually become more open.
 What started as conversations were just about meals and family traditions, gradually turned into heartfelt sharing about customs, traditions, and daily life.
 Conversely, tourists also bring many new things; some teach children a few English phrases, while others tell the villagers about preserving culture and developing tourism in the places they've visited.
 These simple interactions have created a special connection, making the village atmosphere lively and full of life,” Ms. H Belly expressed.

-Ms. H Belly Êban and her husband are renovating their traditional longhouse to accommodate tourists.
+Ms. H Belly Êban and her husband are renovating the accommodation space in their traditional longhouse to serve tourists.

 In the villages of the Ede people, the sound of gongs and drums is no longer a silent memory of past festivals.
 More and more visitors are coming, eager to learn about and appreciate this unique traditional culture.
 As a result, the sacred sound of the gongs and drums resonates throughout the land.